dariober/ASCIIGenome/docs/commandHelp.rst

 If only one argument is given then the entire settings are replaced.
 Configuration can be set with one of the built-in themes: 'black_on_white', 'white_on_black', 'metal'.
 Alternatively, configuration can be read from file.
 For examples files see https://github.com/dariober/ASCIIGenome/blob/master/resources/config/

-If two arguments are are given, they are taken as a key/value pair to reset.
+If two arguments are given, they are taken as a key/value pair to reset.

 Examples::